Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Properties of Thermally Equilibrated States

 We find the MSTE can be characterized by their boundary layer height.
 In Figure~\ref{fig:bl_ra}, we illustrate the scaling behavior of the boundary layer height $\delta \sim \Ra^{-1/3}$.
 This is consistent with Malkus' classical marginal stability theory, a scaling argument which perceives the boundary regions as subdomains which are themselves marginally-stable \cite{Malkus_1954}.

 The temperature boundary layers of MSTE exhibit self-similarity despite great variation in $\Ra$.
 We illustrate this in Figure~\ref{fig:b0_delta} where the mean temperature $\overline{T}$ is plotted along a rescaled $z$-coordinate $\frac{z + 1/2}{\delta}$.
+It is also noteworthy that we do not encounter any appreciable variation in the boundary layer geometry as we extend Herring's findings beyond $\Ra = 10^6$.
 The rescaled boundary layer geometry appears intrinsic to the MSTE, possibly minimizing diffusion as previously hypothesized.
 This again highlights the importance of the boundary layer height's dependence on $\Ra$.

 The Nusselt number, which measures convective performance is given by